 The region known as the Bean Belt extends to the north by the Tropic of Cancer and to the south by the Tropic of Capricorn, and from Hawaii to Indonesia, across the Americas, Africa, and Eurasia; or between latitudes 25 degrees North and 30 degrees South

 There are more than 75 coffee-producing countries, each with their own characteristics that give them unique identities.
-Things like soil, rainfall, and sunlight affect the characteristics of the coffee beans; however it’s altitude that can make a coffee truly unique.
+Things like soil, rainfall, and sunlight affect the characteristics of the coffee beans; however, it’s the attitude that can make coffee truly unique.
 Coffee can grow at lower altitudes but it can over-ripen or receive too much moisture.
 The beans grown at higher elevations are the ones with just a bit more zing.
 For example, Arabica grows best at high altitudes in rich soil, while the heartier Robusta thrives at a higher temperature and can do well at lower altitudes.

 Top 5 Coffee Producers in the World

 Introduced in the early 18th century by French settlers, it became quite popular among Europeans.
 Brazil quickly became the world’s largest producer in 1840 and continued since.
 In 2014, Brazil produced 2.7 million metric tons of coffee, which was 30% of the world’s production.
 Over 300,000 plantations extend over more than 10,000 square miles of the Brazilian countryside.
 Brazilian production continues to be the driving force for the country’s economy.

 Second, only to Brazil, being relatively new to the international coffee trade, Vietnam has quickly become one of the largest producers.
 In the 1980s, the Communist Party bet the future of the nation on coffee.
 Coffee production increased 20 to 30% each year in the 1990s, totally transforming the nation’s economy.
 In 2014, Vietnam produced 1.65 million metric tons of coffee.